temores/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/install-azurerm-ps.md

 The PowerShellGet method of installation is the only method that supports the installation of multiple versions.
-For example, you may have scripts written using a previous version of Azure PowerShell that you don't have the time or resources to updated.
+For example, you may have scripts written using a previous version of Azure PowerShell that you don't have the time or resources to update.
 The following commands illustrate how to install multiple versions of Azure PowerShell:

 ```powershell